HOESY CORONA

 Long Bio:

 In the studio Corona develops fabulated narratives centering marginalized individuals in society that investigate what it means to be a queer Latinx immigrant in a place where there are few.
 He organizes and choreographs large-scale performances and installations that oftentimes quietly confront and delight viewers with some of the most pressing issues of our time.
 Reoccurring themes of queerness, race/class/gender, nature, isolation, celebration, and the climate crisis are present throughout his work.
-Hoesy has exhibited widely in galleries, museums, and public spaces in the United States and internationally including recent solo exhibitions Terrestrial Caravan (2022) at the Academy Art Museum in Easton, MD; Sunset Moonlight (2021) at The Walters Art Museum in Baltimore, MD; and Alien Nation (2017), at The Hirshhorn Museum and Sculpture Garden presented by Transformer in Washington, DC.
-His work has been reviewed in The Washington Post, The American Scholar, Bmore Art Magazine and The Baltimore Sun among others.
+Hoesy has exhibited widely in galleries, museums, and public spaces in the United States and internationally including recent solo exhibitions Climatic Shocks (2023) at Praxis NY Gallery, in Manhattan, NY; Weathering (2022) at The Kreeger Museum presented by The Nicholson Project in Washington, DC; Terrestrial Caravan (2022) at the Academy Art Museum in Easton, MD; Sunset Moonlight (2021) at The Walters Art Museum in Baltimore, MD; and Alien Nation (2017), at The Hirshhorn Museum and Sculpture Garden presented by Transformer in Washington, DC.

 STATEMENT

 In my most recent work, I highlight the complex relationship between humans and the environment by focusing on our changing climate and its impact on habitation and migration patterns, while bringing attention to the lush flora and multitudinous powers of nature.
-For my Climate Immigrants installations, I combine performances for the camera and digital painting collages in large scale prints on fabric to construct immersive sites for contemplation.
+For my Climate Immigrants installations, I combine performances for the camera and digital collage printed on some of the most harmful materials currently in heavy circulation across the globe—in the form of fossil fuel derived plastics— to construct multimedia sites that protest our waged war on nature."

 -Hoesy Corona